-While fixing up some old furniture including the dresser in Chloe’s room, our “coat closet” armoire, and a new craigslist find that I’ll share more about soon (here’s a peek!), I thought that I would also fix the drawers that not only fall out (here’s my quick DIY drawer stop fix), but also drop down.
+While fixing up some old furniture including the dresser for my little one’s room and an armoire we are using as a coat closet, I thought that I would also fix the drawers that not only fall out (here’s my quick DIY drawer stop fix), but also drop down.
 Yuck.

 The best way to fix this is by installing a board in the frame of the drawer that will keep the back of the drawer from coming up.
 Doesn’t that sound like tons of fun to install?
 Actually, it is, with the help of a Kreg Jig pocket hole system.
 Pocket holes are the kind in the photo below where you can screw into a piece of wood at an angle.
 They are used frequently in cabinet making.